ULL-ESIT-PL/moo-ignore/README.md

 Currently, the only `option` supported in this version is `eof`.

-By default moo lexers emit `undefined` when the end of the input is reached.
+Remember that moo lexers emit `undefined` when the end of the input is reached.
+This option changes this behavior.

 If `{ eof : "termination string" }` is specified, `moo-ignore` will concat the `"termination string"`  at the end of the input stream.
 The generated lexer will emit this `EOF` token when the end of the input is reached.